Author ORCID Identifier

 Digital Object Identifier (DOI)

 Conkwright, Asa III, "Evaluation of Kentucky Grown Soft Red Winter Wheat with Sensory Evaluation for Bread-making Capabilities and Quality" (2020).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 79.